sarahrose26/wdandcomputerprinciplesfall18/README.md

 ## Office Hours and Contact Information
-Professor Sarah Dahnke: sdahnke@cims.nyu.edu
-Office Hours: Wednesdays from 2-3pm in Room 308
+Professor Sarah Dahnke: srd280@nyu.edu (preferred) or sdahnke@cims.nyu.edu Office Hours: Wednesdays from 2-3pm in Room 308 or by appointment immediately before or after class on Mondays

+*Note About Communication with Professor--When emailing, please set up your subject line to indicate the course in square brackets and question following.
+For example: [Web Design and Computer Principles] Office Hours Appointment Monday at 2pm?*

+*You may email short, to-the-point clarifying questions (when, where, what?).
+If you have questions about your code, please attach the code in question.
+If you find yourself needing to write long paragraphs, that is an indication you should be attending office hours or setting up an alternative time to meet.
+Please note that I teach multiple courses.
+During the week I may take 24 hours to reply to an email, and I typically do not respond to email on the weekend unless it is urgent.
+Plan ahead!*

 ## Expectations
 You are expected to come to all classes and arrive on time.